Custom intercom software architecture with video streaming, authentication, and visitor management

 Can I reuse my building’s 2-wire intercom wiring?

 Not directly for IP video — the bandwidth isn’t there.
-Two options: a 2-wire-to-IP bridge (Comelit, Akuvox have retrofit kits) which works but adds latency and cost; or rip-and-replace with Cat6 + PoE during a phased upgrade.
-Bridge first if your budget or disruption tolerance is low, replace later.
+Two options: a 2-wire-to-IP bridge (Comelit and Akuvox sell retrofit kits), which works but adds latency and cost; or rip-and-replace with Cat6 + PoE in a phased upgrade.
+Bridge first if budget or disruption tolerance is low, then replace.

 How long does installation take?

 Single-door commercial: 2–4 hours.
-50-unit residential: 2–4 weeks including PMS integration and resident onboarding.
-200+ door multi-building: 6–10 weeks with phased go-live.
-Most schedule risk comes from PMS / access-control integration, not the door hardware itself.
+A 50-unit residential building: 2–4 weeks including PMS integration and resident onboarding.
+A 200+ door multi-building rollout: 6–10 weeks with phased go-live.
+Most schedule risk is in the PMS and access-control integration, not the door hardware.

 What happens when the internet goes down?

-If you’ve designed for offline, local SIP between door and in-unit monitor still works, queued entry events fire when connectivity returns, and cached resident directories remain valid.
+If you designed for offline, local SIP between door and in-unit monitor still works, queued entry events fire when connectivity returns, and cached resident directories stay valid.
 Remote mobile answering stops.
-Cloud-only products go dark entirely — don’t ship one into a production building.
+Cloud-only products go dark entirely, which is why they don’t belong in a production building.

 What’s a realistic hardware budget per door?

-Why are mobile notifications slow / sometimes missed?
+Why are mobile notifications slow or sometimes missed?

 Two reasons: OS background throttling and non-VoIP push categorization.
-On iOS use PushKit + CallKit for immediate wake-up; on Android use high-priority FCM messages.
-Regular notifications can be delayed 5–30 seconds by the OS, which kills the user experience.
+On iOS use PushKit + CallKit for immediate wake-up; on Android use high-priority FCM.
+Regular notifications can be delayed 5–30 seconds by the OS, which kills the door-answering experience.

 How long does it take to build the SaaS platform itself?

-MVP in 16–24 weeks if you’re leaning on mature door-station hardware and focusing your build on cloud backend + mobile + directory + integrations.
-Full production-grade platform with face recognition, PMS integrations, and compliance posture: 30–40 weeks.
-Our Agent Engineering practice typically shaves 20–30% off the scaffolding and adapter work.
+An MVP in 16–24 weeks if you lean on mature door-station hardware and focus your build on the cloud backend, mobile apps, directory, and integrations.
+A full production platform with face recognition, PMS integrations, and compliance posture: 30–40 weeks.
+Agent Engineering trims the scaffolding and adapter work.

 Surveillance